 Lloyds Banking Group plc, investee companies, and the company's subsidiary companies all meet the IAS 24 definition of related parties.
-These entities are involved in the majority of transactions with the company and are typically counterparties to all statement of financial position items.
-A breakdown of the amounts due to group undertakings are shown in Notes 13 and 14 and the amounts due from group undertakings are shown in Note 11, while interest accrued is disclosed in the statement of comprehensive income.
+These entities are involved in the majority of transactions with the company and are typically counterparties to all Statement of Financial Position items.
+A breakdown of the amounts due to group undertakings are shown in Notes 13 and 14 and the amounts due from group undertakings are shown in Note 11, while interest accrued is disclosed in the Statement of Comprehensive Income.

 The LDC Co-investment Plans and Opportunity Clubs also meet the IFRS definition of a related party as a subsidiary of the company acts as manager of each plan.
-The full list of these entities to which the company is a related party is disclosed in Note 19.
+The full list of these entities to which the company is a related party is disclosed below in this note.